 How AnteCancerW test works?

 - AnteCancerW test is not used to diagnose breast, colorectal cancer and melanoma.

-- An elevated risk estimated by the AnteCancerW test does not mean that the patient will develop breast, colorectal cancer or melanoma during their lifetime.
-Also, a moderate or lower risk does not mean that the patient will not develop the diseases.
+- An elevated risk estimated by the AnteCancerW test does not mean that you will develop breast, colorectal cancer or melanoma during your lifetime.
+Also, a moderate or lower risk does not mean that the probability of developing the diseases is zero.

-- AnteCancerW test is patient-specific and does not assess the risk of the patient’s family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.
+- AnteCancerW test does not assess the risk of your family and relatives, i.e. polygenic risk score-based disease risks may not be transmitted directly from parents to children.